eclipse-tractusx/item-relationship-service/CFX-CHANGELOG.md

 ### Fixed

 - Fixed URI composition of href URL and configurable submodel suffix to append the path at the correct position
+- #375 fixed auto dispatch workflow for auto deployment from main

 ### Added